dselasea/react-capstone/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Space Travelers' Hub <a name="about-project"></a>
+# 📖 Crypto Currency Application <a name="about-project"></a>

-**React Capstone Project** is a Single Page Aplication Project built with React and Redux that provides commercial different kinds of data.
+**Crypto Currency Application** is a Single Page Aplication Project built with React and Redux that provides crypto currency data.
+It has different kinds of data from prices, crypto currency rankings etc.

 ## 🛠 Built With <a name="built-with"></a>